HIRO-MicroDataCenters-BV/hiro-workload-donor/README.md

 The `hiro-workload-donor` project is designed to mark Kubernetes pods as donors, allowing a stealer cluster to identify and steal these pods.
 This project includes a mutating admission webhook that modifies pod specifications to indicate they are eligible for workload stealing.

-# hiro-workload-donor

-## Overview

-The `hiro-workload-donor` project is designed to mark Kubernetes pods as donors, allowing a stealer cluster to identify and steal these pods.
-This project includes a mutating admission webhook that modifies pod specifications to indicate they are eligible for workload stealing.

 ## Installation Steps

 1. **Clone the repository**: